-The caffeine found in many sodas is probably derived from kola nuts, in which it’s naturally present.
+The caffeine found in many sodas is probably derived from kola nuts which it’s naturally present.
 Squires asks: “Why is this drug, which is known to create physical dependence, added? … Logic dictates that when you are dependent on a drug, you are really upsetting the normal balances of neurochemistry in the brain.
-The fact that kids have withdrawal signs and symptoms when the caffeine is stopped is a good indication that something has been profoundly disturbed the brain.”
+The fact that kids have withdrawal signs and symptoms when the caffeine is stopped is a good indication that something has been profoundly disturbed by the brain.

 The most popular synthetic sweeteners are aspartame and saccharin.
 Saccharin and aspartame are two artificial sweeteners that have been rigorously studied for their safety in the past few decades.
 The damage to the liver, to the entire nervous system and brain, and to muscles is extensive and sometimes irreparable.
 Not all cola drinks contain artificial sweeteners, but many do.